 g) The technical quality of the radiograph must allow correct scoring of the hip joint.
-Qualitydeficient radiographs must be rejected by the scoring panel, unless the panel does not expect the classification to be changed with improved positioning or radiographic quality, for example in dogs with severe HD.
+Quality-deficient radiographs must be rejected by the scoring panel, unless the panel does not expect the classification to be changed with improved positioning or radiographic quality, for example in dogs with severe HD.

-h) When digital radiography (preferred DICOM 3 format) is used, the identification data requirement is identical to that of conventional radiographs (see f), but the national canine organisations can decide the technical details according to the national procedures.
+h) When digital radiography (preferred DICOM 3 format) is used, the identification data requirement is identical to that of conventional radiographs (see f).
 High quality prints depicting the joints in original size may be required by the national scrutineer panel.